github/government.github.com/readme.md

 #### The Git Way

-Potentially more complicated (if there are conflicts), but a heckofalot easier, the fastest way to add Jekyll Auth to your site is to run the following command from your project directory (assuming it's already in Git):
+The fastest way to add Jekyll Auth to your site is to run the following command from your project directory (assuming it's already in Git):

 ```
 git remote add jekyll-auth https://github.com/benbalter/jekyll-auth && git pull -s ours jekyll-auth master